shyampurk/kitchen-tracker/HwBuildAndInstall.md

 Step 2: Download the USB COM port driver for the LinkIt ONE Development Board

-USB COM port driver is required for the LinkIt ONE SDK installation, can be downloaded from this [Link](download.labs.mediatek.com/mediatek_linkit_windows-com-port-driver.zip)
+USB COM port driver is required for the LinkIt ONE SDK installation.
+It can be downloaded from this [Link](http://download.labs.mediatek.com/mediatek_linkit_windows-com-port-driver.zip)

 		1. Extract the content of the USB COM port driver zip file you downloaded.
 		2. Run the installer InstallMTKUSBCOMPortDriver.exe and follow the instructions.